 Blackboard is the College online learning environment, where lecturers will give access to material like lecture notes and discussion forums.
-The use of Blackboard varies from module to module and individual lecturers will speak to you about the requirements for their module.
-In order to access a module on Blackboard you should be registered to the module by your Programme Administrator.
-Blackboard can be accessed via tcd.blackboard.com.
+The use of Blackboard varies from module

 Email

 All official email correspondence will be sent to TCD email addresses only.
 You should check your email on a regular basis.
 When emailing the Administration, students should always include their TCD Student ID Number.